-At around 17:55 hours on Thursday, 6 April 2017, my bag pack was set for a holiday trip to East Africa.
-I could not contain my excitement because I had really wanted to travel to this part of Africa and finally, an excellent opportunity just presented itself.
+At about 17:55 hours on Thursday, 6 April 2017, my bag pack was set for a holiday trip for East Africa.
+I could not holdback my excitement because I had really wanted to travel to this part of Africa and finally, an excellent opportunity just presented itself.

-My flight was scheduled to leave from Cotonou, the capital of Benin Republic, which is roughly 3 hours from where I live in Lagos.
+My flight was scheduled to leave from Cotonou, the capital of Benin Republic, which is approximately three hours from my resident in Lagos.
 I could have taken off from the Murtala Muhammed International Airport in Lagos, which is only but a 25-minute drive from my house.
 The cost of flying from Lagos is more than twice what I paid to fly from Cotonou, so, it was not a bad deal.
-The date of departure was Saturday, 8 of April 2017 by 19:30 hours, but I was ready by Thursday.
+The date of departure was Saturday, April 8, 2017 by 19:30 hours, but I was ready by Thursday.
 I made sure I had my passport, vaccination card (yellow card), a pen and writing material, my power banks and phone chargers, two shirts, two trousers and a short.
 Three underpants, toothpaste, toothbrush, mosquito repellant, milk, beverages and so on.

-Leaving the airport, I set out straight to the Nigeria/Benin border.
-Travelling from Lagos to Benin Republic has two different border route options.
-These includes the Seme Border and the Idiroko/Igolo Border posts.
+Leaving the airport, I set out straight to the Nigeria-Benin border.
+Travelling from Lagos to Benin Republic has two different border routes options.
+These includes the Seme Border and the Idiroko- Igolo Border posts.
 Personally, I prefer the later because asides the fact it is closer to my house, the formalities when crossing the border is less complicated and easier compared to that in Seme.
-The experience I had the first time I passed through Seme was so horrible, also, the traffic on the Mile 2/Badagry Express Way in Lagos always make me think twice each time I intend taking that route.
-Another problem on this route, especially for a first time traveler on this route is that the number of illegal posts and stops there are just too much and each of the stops require people to pay bribes.
+The experience I had the first time I passed through Seme was so horrible, also, the traffic on the Mile 2-Badagry Express way in Lagos always make me think twice each time I intend taking that route.
+Another problem on this route, especially for a first time traveler on this is that the number of illegal ‘posts and stops there’ are just too many and each of the stops require people to offer bribes.

-I eventually settled down in a hotel around 18:00 that evening.
-After a good relaxation, I checked out 12:00 on Saturday afternoon the next day and headed straight to the airport.
-I have some nice friends I could have stayed with but sometimes, it is cheaper to stay in hotels than staying with some friends (note I said some friends especially the ones who like beer) and I was scared of spending $110 or $15 dollars on beer…since my travel was on budget.
-The hotel was only 3000 CFA for a night (roughly $5).
+I eventually settled down in a hotel around 18:00 hours that evening.
+After a good relaxation, I checked out by 12:00 noon on Saturday the next day and headed straight to the airport.
+I have some nice friends I could have stayed with but sometimes, it is cheaper to stay in hotels than staying with some friends (note, I said some friends especially the ones who like beer) and I was scared of spending $10 or $15 dollars on beer…since my travel was on budget.
+The hotel was only 3000 CFA for a night (approximately $5).

-As expected, I got to the airport on good time.
-On my way to the Departure Entrance, someone called me from behind…excusez-moi monsieur!
+As planned, I got to the airport on good time.
+On my way to the departure entrance, someone called me from behind…excusez-moi monsieur!
 Excusez-moi monsieur!!
 (Excuse me sir).
 I turned, but did not want to stop knowing fully well that some of them are likely airport touts.
 J’ai des affairs te propose!
 (I have a deal to propose to you).
 Then I stopped, holding my bag and my phone firmly, I responded, ‘Je t’ecoute!’
 (Am listening) then he told me he had some cloths he wants to check into the aircraft with my name.
 He promised to pay me if I could help.
-Knowing fully well the implications of what the consequences will be if what they intend to check into the aircraft in my name is illegal or contained banned items, I politely asked them what they wanted to check-in and where the final destination of the goods is, he told me it was African wax (wrappers for women) and that it was going to Libreville in Gabon.
-I politely told them was going to Nairobi and I may not be able to help them at this time.
+Knowing fully well the implications of such act if what they intend to check into the aircraft in my name is illegal or contained banned items.
+I politely asked him what he wanted to check-in and where the final destination of the goods was, he told me it was African wax (wrappers for women) and that it was going to Libreville in Gabon.
+Then his friend joined in the conversation.
+I politely told them I was going to Nairobi and I may not be able to help them at that time.
 They understood and wished me a safe trip.

 Now if you are a traveler, it is advisable not to even take along something you did not pack or arrange yourself when travelling.
 This is because, even someone you know too well can mistakenly put in something that is not supposed to be in the plane in your luggage.
 Also there are cases of people giving something to someone in the airport which later resulted in arrest, imprisonment and even execution of such people who something they knew nothing about was found with.

-However, note that this is not a call not to help people in need.
+However, note that this is not to discourage anyone from helping people in need.
 Personally, I have helped people check-in luggage in my name and also helped them retrieve such when we arrived our destination.
 Sometimes, you may see someone you really love and care about…if you really care, you can do it for love (as Tupac sang …’what you wouldn’t do, do for love!‘)

 We boarded the plane at 18:00 hours Saturday evening and the pilot announced we would be making two stops at Libreville and Douala before leaving finally to Kigali.
 At Kigali, we will change another plane for Nairobi.
 The thought of stopping at Libreville got me excited because it was that same airport that some of the Biafran soldiers were flown to for training during the Biafran/Nigerian war.